fibo/.software/README.md

 * you have not root rights, and you need to keep your software up to date
 * you want to compile from sources you trust
 * you want to try new releases without waiting until they are packaged
-* you are a nerd
+* you are a *nerd*
-* you are a nerd, and it is Saturday night
+* you are a *nerd*, and it is Saturday night
+* ok, seriously: you are a *nerd* and you want to try a new software, avoiding to mess with your system binaries

 ## Usage